GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 ### Pixel Shader

-The **Pixel Shader** is the stage where we give the pixels on our render target color, it is invoked for each pixel that is covered by a triangle.
+The **Pixel Shader** is the stage where we give the pixels on our render target color, it is invoked for each pixel that is covered by a triangle or pixels in the same group (named a tile) of a pixel covered by a triangle.
+[x][ ]
+[ ][ ]
+in the above example above x denotes a triangle that covers a pixel - these 4 box's are a tile.
+4 pixels will render in this scenario since 1 pixel in the tile is covered by a triangle

 We use this stage to apply most of our shading techniques, from basic lighting, to textures and shadows, all the way to physically based rendering.